CXuesong/jscorlib/packages/jscorlib/README.md

 # jscorlib

-a set of JS helpers inspired by [.NET BCL](https://learn.microsoft.com/en-us/dotnet/standard/class-library-overview), [TC 39 drafts](https://github.com/tc39/proposals?tab=readme-ov-file), and more, which hopefully reduces repetitive work by filling gaps in the native JavaScript API.
+a set of JS helpers inspired by [.NET BCL](https://learn.microsoft.com/en-us/dotnet/standard/class-library-overview), [TC 39 drafts](https://github.com/tc39/proposals?tab=readme-ov-file), and more, which hopefully reduces repetitive work by filling the gaps in the native JavaScript API.

 This is the entry-point package of the `jscorlib` library.